AkstonCap/swapService/README.md

 ### Swap USDC → USDD (on Solana)
 - Send USDC to `VAULT_USDC_ACCOUNT` with a Memo in the same transaction:
   - `nexus:<YOUR_NEXUS_ADDRESS>`
 - If the memo is missing/invalid or the Nexus address is not a valid `NEXUS_TOKEN_NAME` account, your USDC is refunded to the source SPL token account with a reason memo.
-The flat fee is always retained on this path.
+The flat fee is charged per refund attempt on this path.
+If all attempts fail, the remaining refundable amount is quarantined and the incident is logged for manual review.
 - Tiny USDC deposits ≤ `FLAT_FEE_USDC` are treated as fees and not processed further.

 ### Swap USDD → USDC (on Nexus)